bombsimon/wsl/cmd/golangci-lint-migrate/README.md

 ## Info

-See [repo] and [rules] for details but in short, this is the change:
+See [repo] and [checks] for details but in short, this is the change:

 - **strict-append** - Converted to a check called `append`
 - **allow-assign-and-call** - Converted to check called `assign-expr`